Alex Raymond: Death

-On September 6, 1956, Raymond was killed in an automobile accident at age 46 in Westport, Connecticut.
+On September 6, 1956, a month before his 47th birthday, Raymond was killed in an automobile accident in Westport, Connecticut.
 He was driving fellow cartoonist Stan Drake's 1956 Corvette at twice the 25 mi/h speed limit when he hit a tree and was killed.
 In his biography, Roberts described the circumstances as a result of the weather.
 Raymond was driving the convertible with its top down when the rain started to fall.
 He decided to reach his destination quicker rather than stop the vehicle to put the top back up.
 The car crashed and Drake was thrown clear, but Raymond, who was wearing his seat belt to no avail, died instantly.
 Speculation surrounded the nature of his death.
 Drake and some others believed that Raymond was suicidal.
 Raymond had been involved in four automobile accidents in the month prior to his death.
 This led Drake to say that Raymond "had been trying to kill himself".
 Author Arlen Schumer ascribed Raymond's personal life as the motive for suicide.
 Schumer alleged that Raymond had been having affairs and that his wife was refusing to grant him a divorce.
 R. C. Harvey dismissed this motivation: "Committing suicide strikes me as an odd way for a man of Raymond's sophistication to react to his disappointment in romance".
 Harvey also noted that no mention of any alleged affairs appears in Tom Roberts's biography, "probably out of consideration to Raymond's surviving family".
 Drake has also been quoted as speculating that Raymond "hit the accelerator by mistake".
 Raymond was buried in St. John's Roman Catholic Cemetery in Darien, Connecticut.